Thailand Buddhist temples are an integral part of Thai society.

 Well actually you are not alone, because this is a very frequent question and one that shows that many people wish to be culturally aware when visiting these sacred places.

 Before you go and visit any of Thailand's Buddhist Temples you should read the following important do's and don'ts, to become familiar with what is expected.

 For the temples that have an entrance charge, you may be refused entry to the whole temple or to certain parts of it, if you are not dressed conservatively.

 This principle of dressing appropriately specifically applies to those Buddhist temples that are popular with tourists, as they usually have sufficient staff on hand to keep a watch out.

-Most of the other Buddhist temples outside Bangkok do not have an entrance charge or have staff monitoring dress standards, but you are still expected to dress respectfully.
+Most of the other Buddhist temples outside Bangkok, do not have an entrance charge or have staff monitoring dress standards, but even so, you are still expected to dress respectfully.

 If you are not dressed conservatively then some temples in Thailand may lend or sell you a wrap or shawl to cover up the exposed parts of your body, or you may have to buy one off a vendor outside before entry is allowed to the temple.